mickeymcmanus/biohacker-flipdots/README.md

 # Flip Dot Display Library #

 This is a python library to power the Biohacker flip dot display.
 It includes the ability to display basic text, video, textual transitions, it used to be able to also display text from Twitter, and run a Twitter based scavenger hunt game (it needs to be updated to have that functionality again).
+It has been updated to do double height and double wide text on a 14x30 pixel display (it's current configuration) and also now supports using fedora/linux to find and access the serial port.

 ## Installation ##